JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 ## Survey.jl
-This package analyses complex surveys
+This package is used to study complex survey data.
+We aim to use the performance enhancements of Julia to create a fast package for large modern surveys.

 ### Prerequisites

--   Must be fluent in at least one language for statistical computing, and willing to learn Julia before the start of projects.
+-   Fluent in at least one language for statistical computing (Julia, R, Python, SAS, Stata etc), and willing to learn Julia before the start of projects.
--   Knowledge of basic statistical inference covering topics such as maximum likelihood estimation, confidence intervals, and hypothesis testing.
-(Must know before applying.)
+-   Knowledge of basic statistical and probability concepts, preferably covered from academic course(s).
+-   Knowledge of basic software engineering practices.
+-   Basic familiarity or willingness to learn applied survey sampling and analysis.
+(Can be learned after applying.
+Mentorship and guidance provided.)
+-   (Bonus) Any prior experience using Julia for data analytics or statistics.
+-   (Bonus) Any prior experience with survey analysis, using any software or tool.
+-   (Bonus) Any prior experience with git/GitHub, and contribution/PR to open-source projects.
 -   Basic familiarity with time series statistics (e.g. ARIMA models, autocorrelations) or panel data.
 (Can be learned after applying.)

 ### Your contribution

 Participants will:
+-   Enhance documentation, and improve testing suite
+-
 -   Make JuliaStats better!
 This can include additional estimators, new features, performance improvements, or anything else you're interested in.